 The installation crew then had to move the panels into position for display – no easy feat given their size and weight.
 The panels were bolted together from the back and top and the artist made the final placement of the kneeling figure, lorikeet and butterflies, as well as making other adjustments, such as tightening strings and suspending elements from above.

-You can catch Mellor’s work on display before the exhibition closes on 7 February 2021, and you can browse a slideshow following the process by clicking on one of the small images below.
+You can catch Mellor’s work on display before the exhibition closes on 7 February 2021, and you can browse an image gallery following the process.

 Artwork © Danie Mellor